 While these passions developed there were a million other things that I thought I was passionate about.
 I day dreamed about them then started them and then stopped caring.
 Over and over.
 I’ve done this s0 many times it’s embarrassing.
 We all have.
 We wait for the instant spark of passion.
 The excitement and romance that will drive our lives forward into the fairytale sunset.

 So Good They Can’t Ignore You has forced me to look at the things that I’ve really loved in life and the things I had a puppy-love crush on and see the difference.
 The answer is liberating: the only things I’ve truly loved in my life are the things that I’ve put the most effort into (that I didn’t resent).
-These aren’t necessarily the things I loved right away and so let myself put time into.

 When we put our earnest effort into something we’re respecting it and what we respect we love.